 BY SOFO ARCHON

-We are afraid of pain, and we are doing our best to avoid experiencing pain.
+We are afraid of pain, so much that we are doing our best to avoid experiencing it.
 We try to escape from pain in any way we can, but the more we do so, the more we find it in front of our face, staring at us right into the eyes.

-Pain is there for a reason — to show us that there’s something wrong with the way we are living, and that we need to change it, and only when we change it, will our pain cease.
+Pain is there for a reason — to show us that there’s something wrong with the way we are living and that we need to correct that wrongness in order to stop experiencing pain.